nationalparkservice/QC-tips-and-tricks/README.md

-# QC-tips-and-tricks - r tidyverse package
+# QC-tips-and-tricks - R tidyverse package

 QCing data is tedious, but it shouldn't be difficult.